How To Cope After A Depression Diagnosis

 How therapy can help

-Psychotherapy is usually one of the recommended components of treatment for depression.
-Cognitive behavioral therapy (CBT) in particular is a common modality because research has shown that it can be an effective treatment for this type of mental health condition.
-A cognitive behavioral therapist will focus on helping an individual learn to recognize and shift flawed or unhelpful thought patterns in order to produce less distressing feelings and behaviors.
+Psychotherapy is usually one of the recommended components of treatment for people with depression.
+Cognitive behavioral therapy (CBT), in particular, is a common modality because research has shown that it can be an effective treatment for this type of mental health condition.
+A cognitive behavioral therapist will focus on helping an individual learn to recognize and shift flawed or unhelpful thought patterns in order to produce fewer distressing feelings and behaviors.
 If you’ve recently received a diagnosis of depression, a therapist can also help you cope with the emotions you may be experiencing about it.

 Takeaway